 Scotland is a signatory to the European Landscape Convention (ELC) which highlights the importance of all landscapes, not just special places.
 The Convention establishes the need to recognise landscape in law, and to develop landscape policies dedicated to the protection, management, and planning of landscapes.
-Scottish Planning Policy translates ELC objectives into land-use policy principles, and the Draft NPF 4 also includes comprehensive policies on landscape.

 Landscape is about more than just 'the view'.
 It is about how people, places and natural environments relate to each other.
 Landscape results from the way that different natural and cultural (human-made) components of our environment interact over time, and how they are perceived by us.
-Landscape can be ordinary, everyday places as well as special, valued 'scenery'.
+Landscape can be ordinary, everyday places as well as special, valued

+'scenery'.
 It can be a patch of urban wasteland, a mountain, a farmed valley, or an urban park.
 Landscapes at the coast, which include the marine environment, are referred to as seascapes, and those which are primarily urban are often referred to as townscapes.
 Landscapes, seascapes, and townscapes are usually assessed and described in terms of character or value.